marekolsak/marek-build/README.md

 First test
 ----------

-Verify that the driver is working without Xorg.
+Verify that the driver works without Xorg.
 If this works, Xorg will work too.

 ```bash
 PIGLIT_PLATFORM=gbm piglit/bin/glinfo
 PIGLIT_PLATFORM=gbm piglit/bin/fbo-generatemipmap -auto
 ```

-Xorg startup crashes can be debugged via gdb over ssh like this: `sudo gdb /usr/lib/xorg/Xorg`

 Mesa development and testing without subsequent installation
 ------------------------------------------------------------

 After you run `ninja install` for Mesa, you don't have to install it every time you rebuild it if you add symlinks from `/usr/lib` into your build directory.
-Then, you just build Mesa and the next started app will use it.
+Then just build Mesa and the next started app will use it.
 There is a script that creates the symlinks:

 ```bash
 marek-build/make-mesa-symlinks.sh